Cat5TV/pinecraft-docs/index.rst

 **Looking For Help?** Pinecraft Installer installs Minecraft Java servers.
 If your question has to do with something other than *installing* a Minecraft server with Pinecraft Installer, the question likely is not for us.
 Questions surrounding gameplay, how to use a Minecraft server, etc., should be directed to `the Minecraft documentation <https://minecraft.fandom.com/wiki/Tutorials/Setting_up_a_server>`__.
 Once your Minecraft server is installed, Pinecraft's job is done.

+Patrons
+^^^^^^^

+I appreciate each and every Patron who supports Pinecraft on Patreon.
+The following have chipped in a little extra and get their names in the docs:

+- Oskar Särelind

 Documentation
 ^^^^^^^^^^^^^